luxonis/depthai-docs-website/source/pages/model_conversion.rst

 Using online converter
 **********************

-You can also visit our online MyriadX Blob converter at `http://luxonis.com:8080/ <http://luxonis.com:8080/>`__, that allows to specify different OpenVINO target versions and supports conversions from **TensorFlow, Caffe, OpenVINO IR and OpenVINO Model Zoo**
+You can also visit our online `MyriadX Blob converter <http://blobconverter.luxonis.com/>`__ that allows specifying different OpenVINO target versions and supports conversions from **TensorFlow, Caffe, OpenVINO IR and OpenVINO Model Zoo**

 .. image:: /_static/images/blobconverter_web.png
   :alt: BlobConverter Web